SemanticBeeng/lms-clean/report.md

 ## MatrixGraph

-Last but not least, we implement computation graph able to handle Matrix as Data.
+Last but not least, we implement computation graphs able to handle Matrix as Data.
 Matrix as data is common in computation graph of neural networks and machine learning models.
 One interesting feature that we can achieve is to check the correct dimensions of the matrix between nodes.
 This can be problematic if only checked at runtime but fortunately, in a staged environment we can check the appropriate dimensions during staging.

 # Conclusion {-}